pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

 # Installing ThingsIX on a [Bobcat Miner 300](https://crankk.io/guides/) with Crankk image
-For this howto it is assumed that the Crankk Image for Bobcat [Bobcat Miner 300 (G290/G295- RK3566 - 2GB)](https://crankk.io/guides/) successfully is installed and running.
+For this howto, it is assumed that the Crankk Image for Bobcat [Bobcat Miner 300 (G290/G295- RK3566 - 2GB)](https://crankk.io/guides/) successfully is installed and running.

 The Crankk image for the Bobcat is installed on eMMC and mounted on the file system in RO and RW parts.
-Therefore we need to install ThingsIX forwarder in such a plcae that it is presistent over a reboot of the OS.
+Therefore we need to install ThingsIX forwarder in such a place that it is persistent over a reboot of the OS.
 The location used is `/usr`.

-This installtion uses a script for both installing and updating the ThingsIX forwarder on the Bobcat.
+This installation uses a script for both installing and updating the ThingsIX forwarder on the Bobcat.

 **For this howto intermediate knowledge of Linux is helpful.**

 ## Preparations
  0. SSH into the Bobcat with user `crankk` and password `B@tch0n3`
- 1. Make directory `/usr/thingsix-forwarder`
+ 1. Make a directory `/usr/thingsix-forwarder`
  2. Create a file config.yaml and fill it with the following content:
 ### config.yaml
 ```
 # Copyright 2022 Stichting ThingsIX Foundation
 #
 # Licensed under the Apache License, Version 2.0 (the "License");
-# you may not use this file except in compliance with the License.
+# You may not use this file except in compliance with the License.
 # You may obtain a copy of the License at
 #
 #      http://www.apache.org/licenses/LICENSE-2.0